-The app includes two dashboards.
+The app includes three dashboards.
 The first focuses on user behavior, such as the number of logins by region or role.
 The second focuses on usage of key objects, such as the number of new account records created.
+The third focuses on sales and marketing data.
 User adoption data is at the top of your list of requirements, so let’s drill into the first dashboard.

 - From the App Launcher (), find and select Dashboards.

-- In Lightning Experience, click All Folders and then click Salesforce Adoption Dashboards.
-In Salesforce Classic, click Salesforce Adoption Dashboards.
+- Click All Folders and then click Salesforce Adoption Dashboards.

 - Click 1 - User Adoption (Logins) to open the User Adoption dashboard.